 With advancements in meter communication technology, the next meter replacement for should utilize an Advanced Metering Analytics (AMA) or Automatic Meter Reading (AMR) technology that includes a cellular end point connection.
+These types of meters can increase the amount of information available to the operators and potentially minimize water loss liability.
 Typically water meters have a probable useful life of 20 years.
-The later years have decreased metering accuracy, and thus require replacement to capture revenue for the district.
+The later service years of a meter have decreased accuracy, and thus require replacement to capture water consumption (i.e. revenue) for the district.